 V.9.1.11.3 CURRICULA: BIBLICAL STUDIES / THEOLOGY (Dissertation)

-- a) Students write a dissertation (96 credits) in one of the six specialist fields.
-The chosen field of specialisation determines the curriculum code the students register for. - b) Students choose one of the choice modules (32 credits) that should relate to the field of specialisation in which the dissertation is written.
+a) Students write a dissertation (180 credits) in one of the six specialist fields.
+The chosen field of specialisation determines the curriculum code the students register for.

 V.9.1.11.3.2 Compilation of the curricula